Harsha30ywffb7/crushVibe_Backend/readme.md

 - mongo has default parameters i.e skip and limit , which are helpful for pagination
 - /feed?page=1&limit=10 => .skip(0) .limit(10)
 - /feed?page=2&limit=10 => .skip(10) .limit(10)

+# Chat and messages.

+- Time stamp issue in chat